ericskim/redax/readme.md

 ### TODOs

+- Rewrite control predecessors to use relational operators instead.
+  - Sink sets are modules
 - Make symbolic backend a class attribute.
   - How to deal with different imports
   - Generic predicate manipulation wrapper around py-aiger and dd.
+- Decompose predicate into assumption-guarantee encoding.
 - Variable = name + types
 - Make the dependencies on the bdd manager more explicit.
 Reordering with python's quasi-pass-by-value semantics and multiple managers is hard to deal with.
 - Helper classes for different input-output overapproximation procedures